Annapurna Base Camp Trek 7 Days

 Yes, Annapurna Base Camp Trek is safe almost all the way up to base camp.
 While most of the path is safe most of the trekkers fear Deurali as it is an avalanche zone and a bit risky.
 However, the chances of an avalanche itself are low and we cross Deurali early morning with experienced guides so, the chances of being caught are almost impossible.
 Hence, you can trek the Annapurna Base Camp easily.

-The maximum height of Annapurna Base Camp Trek is the base camp itself at a height of 4,131m/ 13,553 feet.
+The maximum height of Annapurna Base Camp Trek is the base camp itself at a height of 4,130 m/ 13,553 feet.
 You can easily trek up to this height by following our itinerary, we have researched and managed it with experienced guides and enhanced it with feedback from our customers, so this itinerary offers the best acclimatization points to prevent altitude sickness.

 Annapurna Base Camp trek can be started from Pokhara directly if you are at Pokhara.
 However, we can also arrange this trek for you including the transportation from Kathmandu.